leonvogt/hotwire-dev-tools/README.md

 web-ext run
 ```

-That will open a new Firefox window with the extension installed and hot reloading enabled.
+That will open a new Firefox instance with the extension installed and hot reloading enabled.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/leonvogt/hotwire-dev-tools.

+### Coding Standards

+This project uses Prettier to format the code and ensure a consistent style.

+Please run `npm run format` prior to submitting pull requests.

 ---